 You can also apply in the UK if you currently have leave in one of the following categories:

 - Tier 4 (Child) student

 You can also make a Tier 4 application in the UK if you were last granted leave as a student under the old Immigration Rules that were in place before the Tier 4 student Rules were introduced in March 2009.

 If your last grant of leave was not one of the categories listed above then you must return to your home country and apply for a Tier 4 visa from there.
-There are currently three exceptions to this.
+There are currently two exceptions to this.
 If you wish to apply under one of these exceptions, we

 advise that you speak to an immigration adviser before you apply and that you

 include a letter with your application explaining your situation.